primatejs/primate/docs/modules/types.md

 # Types

-This module adds prefined runtime types to your application.
+This module adds common runtime types to your application.

 ## Install